dotnet/orleans/src/Documentation/Advanced-Concepts/Serialization.md

 In both way the custom serialization code has to include three routines: one to make a deep copy of an object of the type; one to write a tokenized byte representation of an object of the type to a byte stream; and one to recreate a new object of the type from a tokenized byte stream.

 ## Introduction
-As described in [Using Immutable<T> to Optimize Copying](http://dotnet.github.io/orleans/Documentation/Advanced-Concepts/Using-Immutable-to-Optimize-Copying.html), Orleans serialization happens in three stages: objects are immediately deep copied to ensure isolation; before being put on the wire; objects are serialized to a message byte stream; and when delivered to the target activation, objects are recreated (deserialized) from the received byte stream.
+Orleans serialization happens in three stages: objects are immediately deep copied to ensure isolation; before being put on the wire; objects are serialized to a message byte stream; and when delivered to the target activation, objects are recreated (deserialized) from the received byte stream.
 Data types that may be sent in messages -- that is, types that may be passed as method arguments or return values -- must have associated routines that perform these three steps.
 We refer to these routines collectively as the serializers for a data type.

  The copier for a type stands alone, while the serializer and deserializer are a pair that work together.
 You can provide just a custom copier, or just a custom serializer and a custom deserializer, or you can provide custom implementations of all three.